domgom/kontr/README.md

 ## Known restrictions
-- Only available request/response `body` type is String, no object serde is available.
+- Only available request/response `body` type is String, no object serialisation/deserialisation is available.
 - Needs to be built locally, no mvn central publishing yet.
 - Doesn't work with proxies.